-In teens additional signs of depression can include poor performance or poor attendance at school, feeling misunderstood and extremely sensitive, using recreational drugs or alcohol, and.
+In teens additional signs of depression can include poor performance or poor attendance at school, feeling misunderstood and extremely sensitive, using recreational drugs or alcohol, and self-harm.

-Health experts also recommend that everyone also familiarize themselves with the, which may include:
+Health experts also recommend that everyone also familiarize themselves with the warning signs of suicide, which may include:

 - A person thinking about or threatening suicide or seeking a way to kill themself